xapax/security/list_of_common_ports.md

 ## Port 631 - Cups
 Common UNIX Printing System has become the standard for sharing printers on a linux-network.
-You will often see port 631 open in your priv-esc enumeration when you run **netstat**.
+You will often see port 631 open in your priv-esc enumeration when you run `netstat`.
 You can log in to it here: **http://localhost:631/admin**

 You authenticate with the OS-users.

 Find version.
 Test **cups-config --version**.
-If this does not work surf to **http://localhost:631/printers and see the CUPS version in the title bar of your browser**.
+If this does not work surf to **http://localhost:631/printers** and see the CUPS version in the title bar of your browser.

-There are vulnerabilites for it so check your searchsploit.
+There are vulnerabilities for it so check your searchsploit.

 ## Port 993 - Imap Encrypted